 - That there is no reasonable likelihood of the parties reconciling.

 The Court sometimes has further requirements and may request further information before granting the Application for Divorce, including the circumstances where the couple have been married for less than two years, they must have attended marriage counselling and have obtained a certificate of counselling.
 If there are children who are under 18 years, the Court will request information as to whether consideration and arrangements have been made in regard to the care of the children.

 What If my partner does not want a divorce – Can I apply solely?

 If you wish to apply for a divorce, but your ex-partner does not want to, you can apply for it solely.
 This does involve more steps and can be more complicated.
 We recommend seeking legal advice prior to doing this to assist in preventing any issues.

 How can we help

-We assist our clients through every stage of the divorce process, from legal planning, to the restructuring of their wills and assets, allowing them to move on with their life.
-The team of NSW Family Lawyers are equipped to provide you with expert knowledge and advice relating to your divorce.
+We assist our clients through every stage of the divorce process, from legal planning to the restructuring of their assets, allowing them to move on with their life.
+We also then refer our clients to the Wills & Estates Department to assist with the restructuring of their Will.
+The team of Family Lawyers are equipped to provide you with expert knowledge and advice relating to your divorce.
 We can also give you extensive information on your legal rights when filing for divorce.
+Contact us today!